Car Insurance : Connecticut

 • A high percentage of uninsured drivers

-• Vehicle theft rates above national averages
+• Vehicle theft rates slightly above national averages

-The average auto insurance premium for residents in Connecticut is $1,786 in 2011; the national average is $1,790.
+The average auto insurance premium for residents in Connecticut is $952; the national average is $785

 Tips for Obtaining Cheap Car Insurance in Connecticut

-• If you’re over 60, and you take a state-approved driver’s course in Connecticut, you are eligible for a state mandated discount
+• If you’re over 62, and you take a state-approved driver’s course in Connecticut, you are eligible for a state mandated discount

 Connecticut Statistics

-Auto Theft: Connecticut has a relatively modest rate of auto thefts, and the theft rate has been decreasing (as is the case in most states) consistently over the past 10 years.
+Connecticut has a relatively modest rate of auto thefts, and the theft rate has been decreasing (as is the case in most states) consistently over the past 10 years.
 This can be attributed primarily to anti-theft devices being standard on recent model cars, as well as public awareness of the issue:

 Automobile Accidents: The total vehicle miles traveled in Connecticut has remained almost constant, as have vehicle accident fatality rates.
 Connecticut has one of the lowest numbers of deaths in car crashes in the country, despite having a fairly high population concentration.